alfonsof/aws-java-examples/awslambdahello2/README.md

   }
   ```

-* Test the AWS Lambda function:
+* Run the code.

-  Run the code in a AWS lambda function using the test button.
+  Run the code in an AWS lambda function using the test button.

+* Test the AWS Lambda function.

-  You should see the next messages in the log:
+  You should see the next message in the log:

   ```bash
   {